Characters

 - No no. Why did you take me away?
 She will ask.

-Natasha was lying in bed and in the semi-darkness of the room she examined the face of Princess Marya.
+Natasha lay in bed and in the semi-darkness of the room looked at the face of Princess Marya.

-"Does she look like him? thought Natasha.
-Yes, similar and not similar.
-But it is special, alien, completely new, unknown.
+“Does she look like him? – thought Natasha. – Yes, similar and not similar.
+But she is special, alien, completely new, unknown.
 And she loves me.
 What's on her mind?
-Everything is good.
+All is good.
 But how?
 What does she think?
 How does she look at me?
-Yes, she's beautiful."
+Yes, she is beautiful."

-“Masha,” she said, timidly pulling her hand to her.
-Masha, don't think I'm stupid.
+“Masha,” she said, timidly pulling her hand towards her. - Masha, don’t think that I’m bad.
 No?
-Masha, dove.
-I love you so much.
-Let's be really, really friends.
+Masha, my dear.
+How I love you.
+We will be completely, completely friends.

-And Natasha, embracing, began to kiss the hands and face of Princess Marya.
-Princess Mary was ashamed and rejoiced at this expression of Natasha's feelings.
+And Natasha, hugging and kissing the hands and face of Princess Marya.
+Princess Marya was ashamed and rejoiced at this expression of Natasha’s feelings.

-From that day on, that passionate and tender friendship was established between Princess Mary and Natasha, which happens only between women.
-They kissed incessantly, spoke tender words to each other, and spent most of their time together.
-If one went out, the other was restless and hurried to join her.
-Together they felt a greater harmony with each other than separately, each with himself.
+From that day on, that passionate and tender friendship that only happens between women was established between Princess Marya and Natasha.
+They kissed constantly, spoke tender words to each other and spent most of their time together.
+If one went out, then the other was restless and hurried to join her.
+The two of them felt greater agreement among themselves than apart, each with itself.
 A feeling stronger than friendship was established between them: it was an exceptional feeling of the possibility of life only in the presence of each other.

-Sometimes they were silent for whole hours; sometimes, already lying in their beds, they began to talk and talked until the morning.
+Sometimes they were silent for hours; sometimes, already lying in bed, they began to talk and talked until the morning.
 They talked mostly about the distant past.
-Princess Marya talked about her childhood, about her mother, about her father, about her dreams; and Natasha, who previously with calm incomprehension turned away from this life, devotion, humility, from the poetry of Christian self-denial, now, feeling bound by love with Princess Marya, fell in love with Princess Marya's past and understood the previously incomprehensible side of life to her.
-She did not think of applying humility and self-sacrifice to her life, because she was used to looking for other joys, but she understood and fell in love with another this previously incomprehensible virtue.
-For Princess Mary, who listened to stories about Natasha's childhood and early youth, a previously incomprehensible side of life was also revealed, faith in life, in the pleasures of life.
+Princess Marya talked about her childhood, about her mother, about her father, about her dreams; and Natasha, who had previously turned away with calm incomprehension from this life, devotion, humility, from the poetry of Christian self-sacrifice, now, feeling herself bound by love with Princess Marya, fell in love with Princess Marya’s past and understood a side of life that was previously incomprehensible to her.
+She did not think of applying humility and self-sacrifice to her life, because she was accustomed to looking for other joys, but she understood and fell in love with this previously incomprehensible virtue in another.
+For Princess Marya, listening to stories about Natasha’s childhood and early youth, a previously incomprehensible side of life, faith in life, in the pleasures of life, also opened up.

 They still never spoke about him in the same way, so as not to violate with words, as it seemed to them, the height of feeling that was in them, and this silence about him made them forget him little by little, not believing it.

-Natasha lost weight, turned pale, and physically became so weak that everyone constantly talked about her health, and she was pleased with it.
-But sometimes not only the fear of death, but the fear of illness, weakness, loss of beauty suddenly came over her, and involuntarily she sometimes carefully examined her bare hand, surprised at its thinness, or looked in the mirror in the morning at her elongated, pitiful, as it seemed to her , face.
-It seemed to her that it should be so, and at the same time she became frightened and sad.
+Natasha lost weight, turned pale and became so physically weak that everyone constantly talked about her health, and she was pleased with it.
+But sometimes she was suddenly overcome not only by the fear of death, but by the fear of illness, weakness, loss of beauty, and involuntarily she sometimes carefully examined her bare arm, surprised at its thinness, or looked in the mirror in the morning at her elongated, pitiful, as it seemed to her , face.
+It seemed to her that this was how it should be, and at the same time she became scared and sad.

-Once she soon went upstairs and was out of breath.
-Immediately, involuntarily, she thought up a business for herself below, and from there she ran upstairs again, trying her strength and watching herself.
+Once she quickly went upstairs and was out of breath.
+Immediately, involuntarily, she came up with something to do downstairs and from there she ran upstairs again, testing her strength and observing herself.

 Another time she called Dunyasha, and her voice trembled.
-She called to her once more, in spite of the fact that she heard her footsteps - she called in that chesty voice with which she sang, and listened to him.
+She called her again, despite the fact that she heard her steps, called her in the chest voice with which she sang, and listened to him.

-She didn’t know this, she wouldn’t have believed it, but under the impenetrable layer of silt that seemed to her that covered her soul, thin, tender young needles of grass were already breaking through, which were supposed to take root and so cover the grief that crushed her with their life shoots that it would soon be invisible and not noticeable.
-The wound healed from within.
-At the end of January, Princess Marya left for Moscow, and the count insisted that Natasha go with her in order to consult with the doctors.
+She didn’t know this, she wouldn’t have believed it, but under the seemingly impenetrable layer of silt that covered her soul, thin, tender young needles of grass were already breaking through, which were supposed to take root and so cover with their life shoots the grief that was crushing her that it would soon not be visible and not noticeable.
+The wound was healing from the inside.
+At the end of January, Princess Marya left for Moscow, and the Count insisted that Natasha go with her in order to consult with doctors.

-After the clash at Vyazma, where Kutuzov could not keep his troops from wanting to overturn, cut off, etc., the further movement of the fleeing French and the Russians who fled after them, to Krasnoe, took place without battles.
-The flight was so fast that the Russian army, which was running after the French, could not keep up with them, that the horses in the cavalry and artillery were becoming more and that the information about the movement of the French was always incorrect.
+After the clash at Vyazma, where Kutuzov could not restrain his troops from the desire to overturn, cut off, etc., the further movement of the fleeing French and the Russians who fled after them, to Krasnoye, took place without battles.
+The flight was so fast that the Russian army running after the French could not keep up with them, that the horses in the cavalry and artillery became weak and that information about the movement of the French was always incorrect.

 The people of the Russian army were so exhausted by this continuous movement of forty miles a day that they could not move faster.

-In order to understand the degree of exhaustion of the Russian army, it is only necessary to clearly understand the significance of the fact that, having lost no more than five thousand people wounded and killed during the entire movement from Tarutino, without losing hundreds of people as prisoners, the Russian army, which left Tarutino among one hundred thousand, came to Red among fifty thousand.
+To understand the degree of exhaustion of the Russian army, you only need to clearly understand the significance of the fact that, having lost no more than five thousand people wounded and killed during the entire movement from Tarutino, without losing hundreds of people as prisoners, the Russian army, which left Tarutino numbering one hundred thousand, came to Red in the number of fifty thousand.

-The rapid movement of the Russians behind the French had the same destructive effect on the Russian army as the flight of the French.
+The rapid movement of the Russians after the French had just as destructive an effect on the Russian army as the flight of the French.
 The only difference was that the Russian army moved arbitrarily, without the threat of death that hung over the French army, and that the backward sick of the French remained in the hands of the enemy, the backward Russians remained at home.
-The main reason for the reduction of Napoleon's army was the speed of movement, and the corresponding reduction of the Russian troops serves as an undoubted proof of this.
+The main reason for the decrease in Napoleon's army was the speed of movement, and the undoubted proof of this is the corresponding decrease in Russian troops.

-All the activities of Kutuzov, as was the case near Tarutin and Vyazma, were aimed only at ensuring that, as far as it was in his power, not to stop this disastrous movement for the French (as Russian generals wanted in St. Petersburg and in the army), but assist him and facilitate the movement of his troops.
+All of Kutuzov’s activities, as was the case near Tarutin and near Vyazma, were aimed only at ensuring, as far as was in his power, not to stop this movement disastrous for the French (as the Russian generals wanted in St. Petersburg and in the army), but assist him and facilitate the movement of his troops.

-Kutuzov knew not with his mind or science, but with his whole Russian being he knew and felt what every Russian soldier felt, that the French were defeated, that the enemies were fleeing and it was necessary to send them out; but at the same time he felt, along with the soldiers, the whole burden of this campaign, unheard of in speed and season.
+Kutuzov knew not with his mind or science, but with his whole Russian being, he knew and felt what every Russian soldier felt, that the French were defeated, that the enemies were fleeing and it was necessary to see them out; but at the same time, he felt, along with the soldiers, the full weight of this campaign, unheard of in its speed and time of year.

-But to generals, especially non-Russians, who wanted to distinguish themselves, to surprise someone, to take some duke or king prisoner for some reason - it seemed to these generals now, when every battle was both disgusting and pointless, it seemed to them that now is the right time give battles and defeat someone.
-Kutuzov only shrugged his shoulders when, one after another, he was presented with projects of maneuvers with those badly shod, without sheepskin coats, half-starved soldiers, who in one month, without battles, melted to half and with whom, under the best conditions of continued flight, it was necessary to go to the border the space is greater than that which has been traversed.
+But to the generals, especially not Russians, who wanted to distinguish themselves, to surprise someone, to take some duke or king prisoner for something - it seemed to the generals now, when every battle was disgusting and meaningless, it seemed to them that now was the time fight and defeat someone.
+Kutuzov only shrugged his shoulders when, one after another, he was presented with plans for maneuvers with those poorly shod, without sheepskin coats, half-starved soldiers, who in one month, without battles, had melted to half and with whom, under the best conditions of ongoing flight, it was necessary to go to the border the space is larger than that which was traversed.

-In particular, this desire to distinguish themselves and maneuver, overturn and cut off, manifested itself when the Russian troops ran into the French troops.
+In particular, this desire to distinguish itself and maneuver, overturn and cut off was manifested when Russian troops encountered French troops.

-Toll wrote the disposition: die erste Colonne marschiert [the first column will go there then], etc. And, as always, everything did not go according to the disposition.
-Prince Eugene of Wirtemberg shot from the mountain past the fleeing crowds of the French and demanded reinforcements, which did not come.
+Toll wrote the disposition: die erste Colonne marschiert [the first column will go there then], etc. And, as always, everything was not done according to the disposition.
+Prince Eugene of Wirtemberg shot at the fleeing crowds of Frenchmen from the mountain and demanded reinforcements, which did not come.
 The French, running around the Russians at night, scattered, hid in the forests and made their way further as best they could.

-Miloradovich, who said that he did not want to know anything about the economic affairs of the detachment, which could never be found when it was needed, "chevalier sans peur et sans reproche" ["a knight without fear and reproach"], as he himself called himself , and a hunter for conversations with the French, sent truce deputies, demanding surrender, and wasted time and did not do what he was ordered to.
+Miloradovich, who said that he did not want to know anything about the economic affairs of the detachment, which could never be found when he was needed, “chevalier sans peur et sans reproche” [“knight without fear and reproach”], as he called himself , and eager to talk with the French, sent envoys demanding surrender, and lost time and did not do what he was ordered.

-“I give you guys this column,” he said, driving up to the troops and pointing to the French cavalrymen.
-And the cavalrymen on thin, skinned, barely moving horses, urging them on with spurs and sabers, trotted, after strong tensions, drove up to the donated column, that is, to the crowd of frostbitten, stiff and hungry Frenchmen; and the donated column threw down its weapons and surrendered, which it had long wanted to do.
+“I give you guys this column,” he said, driving up to the troops and pointing to the cavalrymen at the French.
+And the cavalrymen on thin, tattered, barely moving horses, urging them on with spurs and sabers, at a trot, after great exertion, drove up to the donated column, that is, to a crowd of frostbitten, numb and hungry Frenchmen; and the donated column threw down its weapons and surrendered, which it had long wanted.

-Near Krasnoye they took twenty-six thousand prisoners, hundreds of cannons, some kind of stick, which they called the marshal's baton, and argued about who distinguished themselves there, and were pleased with this, but very much regretted that they had not taken Napoleon or at least some hero, marshal, and reproached each other for this, and especially Kutuzov.
+At Krasnoe they took twenty-six thousand prisoners, hundreds of cannons, some kind of stick, which was called a marshal's baton, and they argued about who had distinguished himself there, and were happy with that, but they very much regretted that they did not take Napoleon or at least some hero, Marshal, and reproached each other and especially Kutuzov for this.

 These people, carried away by their passions, were blind executors of only the saddest law of necessity; but they considered themselves heroes and imagined that what they did was the most worthy and noble thing.
-They accused Kutuzov and said that from the very beginning of the campaign he prevented them from defeating Napoleon, that he only thought about satisfying his passions and did not want to leave the Linen Factories, because he was calm there; that he stopped the movement near Krasnoe only because, having learned about the presence of Napoleon, he was completely lost; that it can be assumed that he is in a conspiracy with Napoleon, that he is bribed by him, [Wilson's Notes.
+They accused Kutuzov and said that from the very beginning of the campaign he had prevented them from defeating Napoleon, that he only thought about satisfying his passions and did not want to leave the Linen Factories because he was at peace there; that he stopped the movement near Krasny only because, having learned about Napoleon’s presence, he was completely lost; that it can be assumed that he is in a conspiracy with Napoleon, that he is bribed by him, [Wilson's Notes.
 (Note by L.N.
-Tolstoy.)], etc., etc.
+Tolstoy.) ], etc., etc.

-Not only did contemporaries, carried away by passions, say this, - posterity and history recognized Napoleon as grand, and Kutuzov: foreigners - a cunning, depraved, weak court old man; Russians - something indefinite - some kind of doll, useful only by its Russian name ...
+Not only did contemporaries, carried away by passions, say so, but posterity and history recognized Napoleon as grand, and Kutuzov: foreigners as a cunning, depraved, weak old court man; Russians - something indefinable - some kind of doll, useful only by its Russian name...

-In the 12th and 13th years, Kutuzov was directly accused of mistakes.
-The sovereign was dissatisfied with him.
-And in a story recently written by the highest command, it is said that Kutuzov was a cunning court liar who was afraid of the name of Napoleon and, with his mistakes near Krasnoye and near the Berezina, deprived the Russian troops of glory - a complete victory over the French.
-[History of 1812 by Bogdanovich: characterization of Kutuzov and discussion of the unsatisfactory results of the Krasnensky battles.
+In 12 and 13, Kutuzov was directly blamed for mistakes.
+The Emperor was dissatisfied with him.
+And in history, written recently by order of the highest, it is said that Kutuzov was a cunning court liar, who was afraid of the name of Napoleon and with his mistakes at Krasnoye and near Berezina deprived the Russian troops of glory - a complete victory over the French.
+[The history of Bogdanovich in 1812: characteristics of Kutuzov and reasoning about the unsatisfactory results of the Krasnensky battles.
 (Note by L.N.
-Tolstoy.)]
+Tolstoy.) ]

-Such is the fate not of great people, not grand homme, whom the Russian mind does not recognize, but the fate of those rare, always lonely people who, comprehending the will of Providence, subordinate their personal will to it.
-The hatred and contempt of the crowd punish these people for the enlightenment of higher laws.
+This is not the fate of great people, not grand homme, whom the Russian mind does not recognize, but the fate of those rare, always lonely people who, comprehending the will of Providence, subordinate their personal will to it.
+The hatred and contempt of the crowd punish these people for their insight into higher laws.

 Meanwhile, it is difficult to imagine a historical person whose activity would be so invariably and constantly directed towards the same goal.
-It is difficult to imagine a goal more worthy and more in line with the will of the whole people.
-It is even more difficult to find another example in history where the goal set by a historical person would be so completely achieved as the goal towards which Kutuzov’s entire activity was directed in 1812.
+It is difficult to imagine a goal more worthy and more consistent with the will of the entire people.
+It is even more difficult to find another example in history where the goal that a historical figure set for himself would be so completely achieved as the goal towards which all of Kutuzov’s activities were directed in 1812.

-Kutuzov never talked about the forty centuries that look from the pyramids, about the sacrifices that he brings to the fatherland, about what he intends to do or has done: he did not say anything at all about himself, did not play any role, he always seemed the most simple and ordinary man and said the most simple and ordinary things.
-He wrote letters to his daughters and m me Stael, read novels, loved the company of beautiful women, joked with generals, officers and soldiers, and never contradicted those people who wanted to prove something to him.
-When Count Rostopchin on the Yauzsky Bridge galloped up to Kutuzov with personal reproaches about who was to blame for the death of Moscow, and said: “How did you promise not to leave Moscow without giving a battle?” - Kutuzov answered: "I will not leave Moscow without a fight," despite the fact that Moscow had already been abandoned.
-When Arakcheev, who came to him from the sovereign, said that Yermolov should be appointed head of artillery, Kutuzov replied: “Yes, I just said it myself,” although he said something completely different in a minute.
-What did it matter to him, who alone then understood the whole enormous meaning of the event, among the stupid crowd that surrounded him, what did he care about whether Count Rostopchin would attribute the disaster of the capital to himself or to him?
-Even less could he be interested in who would be appointed chief of artillery.
+Kutuzov never spoke about the forty centuries that look from the pyramids, about the sacrifices he makes for the fatherland, about what he intends to do or has done: he didn’t say anything about himself at all, didn’t play any role, always seemed to be the simplest and most ordinary a person and said the simplest and most ordinary things.
+He wrote letters to his daughters and m me Stael, read novels, loved the company of beautiful women, joked with generals, officers and soldiers and never contradicted those people who wanted to prove something to him.
+When Count Rastopchin on the Yauzsky Bridge rode up to Kutuzov with personal reproaches about who was to blame for the death of Moscow, and said: “How did you promise not to leave Moscow without fighting?” - Kutuzov replied: “I will not leave Moscow without a battle,” despite the fact that Moscow had already been abandoned.
+When Arakcheev, who came to him from the sovereign, said that Yermolov should be appointed chief of artillery, Kutuzov replied: “Yes, I just said that myself,” although a minute later he said something completely different.
+What did he care, the only one who then understood the whole enormous meaning of the event, among the stupid crowd surrounding him, what did he care whether Count Rostopchin attributed the disaster of the capital to himself or to him?
+He could be even less interested in who would be appointed chief of artillery.

-More than one generation has grown up on the creations of Soviet animators.
-The best of the old domestic cartoons are also appreciated by modern children - for the decent quality of animation (although in those days they didn’t know such a word!), For interesting stories, for high-quality voice acting.
+More than one generation grew up on the creations of Soviet animators.
+The best of the old domestic cartoons are also appreciated by modern children - for the decent quality of animation (although in those days they didn’t even know the word for that!), for interesting plots, for high-quality voice acting.

 And every Soviet cartoon has its own secret.

-According to the original plan, this sacramental phrase was supposed to be spoken by none other than Vladimir Vysotsky.
-However, in his performance, the wolf turned out to be too ferocious.
-It was decided that Anatoly Papanov's comic intonations were needed here.
+According to the original plan, this sacramental phrase was supposed to be pronounced by none other than Vladimir Vysotsky.
+However, in his performance the wolf turned out to be too ferocious.
+It was decided that the comic intonations of Anatoly Papanov were needed here.

-It turned out so well that the wolf from "Well, wait a minute!" now it is difficult to imagine speaking in a different voice.
+It turned out so well that the wolf from “Well, wait a minute!”
+Now it’s hard to imagine someone speaking in a different voice.
 Papanov himself, as often happens, was angered by the popularity of this role.
-He said that the wolf gnawed through his acting biography.
+He said that the wolf chewed through his acting biography.

 Soviet children, and adults too, were completely delighted with the animated series - but in Finland it was banned!
-Because the hare, it turns out, is depicted in the film as too cruel, and through his fault the poor wolf constantly finds himself in dangerous situations.
-The fact that the poor wolf now and then tries to eat a "cruel" hare did not bother anyone for some reason.
+Because the hare, it turns out, is portrayed as too cruel in the film, and through his fault the poor wolf constantly finds himself in dangerous situations.
+The fact that the poor wolf kept trying to bite the “cruel” hare did not bother anyone for some reason.

 The Adventures of Leopold the Cat

-In honor of this cartoon, a special coin was also issued - and also not here, but already on the Cook Islands.
-The coin is silver, with a denomination of two dollars, and cartoon characters are depicted on it - Leopold the cat and mice: white Mitya and gray Motya.
-Yes, that's what they are called.
-True, only in the script for the cartoon; in the picture itself, the hooligan rodents remain nameless.
+In honor of this cartoon, a special coin was also issued - and also not here, but even on the Cook Islands.
+The coin is silver, with a face value of two dollars, and depicts the cartoon characters - Leopold the cat and mice: white Mitya and gray Motya.
+Yes, yes, that's what they're called.
+True, only in the script for the cartoon; In the film itself, the rowdy rodents remain nameless.

-Attentive viewers could not help but notice that the first two episodes of the cartoon are different from the next.
-And all because they were made using the technique of shifting: fragments of the bodies of the characters and elements of the scenery were first cut out of colored paper, and then moved a tiny distance after each frame.
-The subsequent series are already drawn cartoons.
+Attentive viewers could not help but notice that the first two episodes of the cartoon differ from the subsequent ones.
+And all because they were made using the transfer technique: fragments of the characters’ bodies and decoration elements were first cut out of colored paper, and then moved a tiny distance after each frame.
+Subsequent episodes are already hand-drawn cartoons.

-Initially, the name of this cartoon sounded like “Spruce-sticks, thick forest” - at least if you believe the word of the composer Grigory Gladkov, who wrote the music for it.
-And the narrator's text was read by Liya Akhedzhakova.
-And I read great.
+Initially, the title of this cartoon sounded like “Fir trees, sticks, dense forest” - at least if you take the word of the composer Grigory Gladkov, who wrote the music for it.
+And the narrator’s text was read by Liya Akhedzhakova.
+And it was a wonderful read.

-However, Alexander Tatarsky (oh, those storytellers!) did not approve of her reading for reasons unknown to us.
+However, Alexander Tatarsky (oh, these storytellers!) did not approve of her reading for reasons unknown to us.
 So both the narrator and the main character were voiced by the same person - Stanislav Sadalsky.
-Which, alas, is not even listed in the credits: shortly before the release of the cartoon on the screens, the actor, oh horror, was seen in the company of a foreigner, and they decided to punish him in this way.
+Which, alas, is not even listed in the credits: shortly before the release of the cartoon, the actor, horror of horrors, was seen in the company of a foreign woman, and they decided to punish him in this way.

-By the way, the phrase "Oh, these storytellers" has a long history: it was first used by Vladimir Odoevsky in the story "The Living Dead", then it was used by Dostoevsky as an epigraph to "Poor People" - and only after that it got into the cartoon.
+By the way, the phrase “Oh, these storytellers” has a long history: it was first used by Vladimir Odoevsky in the story “The Living Dead”, then it was used by Dostoevsky as an epigraph to “Poor People” - and only after that it ended up in the cartoon.

 Hedgehog in the fog

-This ingenious, without exaggeration, cartoon was officially recognized as the best in the world at the Tokyo Animation Festival in 2003.
+This brilliant, without exaggeration, cartoon was officially recognized as the best in the world at the Tokyo Animation Festival in 2003.

 Meanwhile, it was created in those years when modern animation technologies had not yet been invented.
-So, in order to achieve the effect of fog, they used an ordinary tracing paper for drawings - they slowly raised it above the drawing.
-And in order to achieve realism at the moment when the hedgehog falls into the river, real water was filmed on camera.
+So, to achieve the effect of fog, they used ordinary tracing paper for drawings - they slowly raised it above the drawing.
+And to achieve realism in the moment when the hedgehog falls into the river, they filmed real water.

-The director of the cartoon, Yuri Norshtein, argued that a specific prototype was needed to create a lively, bulging character.
-For the Hedgehog-out-of-the-fog, this was the writer Lyudmila Petrushevskaya.
+The director of the cartoon, Yuri Norshtein, argued that to create a living, prominent character, a specific prototype is needed.
+For Hedgehog-in-the-Fog, this was the writer Lyudmila Petrushevskaya.

-Before the Winnie the Pooh and Piglet we know were created, a lot of paper was ruined by artists.
-It's scary to imagine how many cubs and pigs went into the trash!
+Before the Winnie the Pooh and Piglet we know were created, a lot of paper was damaged by artists.
+It’s scary to imagine how many bears and piglets went into the trash bin!

-So, one of the first Poohs was desperately furry, his eyes were of different sizes, and his ears looked as if Christopher Robin nibbled them daily.
-And Piglet, as befits a normal piglet, was very, very well-fed.
-And only later came into the world a nice brown Winnie and a thin-necked squeaky Piglet.
+So, one of the first Poohs was desperately furry, his eyes were of different sizes, and his ears looked like Christopher Robin gnawed on them every day.
+And Piglet, as befits a normal pig, was very, very well-fed.
+And only later the cute brown Winnie and the thin-necked, squeaky Piglet were born.

-By the way, when voicing the latter, Iya Savina took Bella Akhmadulina's speech as a model - more precisely, her manner of reading poetry.
-And Winnie the Pooh was voiced like this: Evgeny Leonov was recorded on tape, and then released in a fast version.
+By the way, when voicing the latter, Iya Savina took Bella Akhmadulina’s speech as a model—more precisely, her manner of reading poetry.
+And Winnie the Pooh was voiced like this: they recorded Evgeniy Leonov on film, and then broadcast it in an accelerated version.

 flying ship

-The text of Vodyany's song ("Oh, my life is a tin!"), poet Yuri Entin wrote while lying in the bathroom.
-Apparently, as an artist, he needed the appropriate environment in order to imagine the train of thought of the one whose girlfriends are leeches and frogs.
-Or maybe it just happened.
+The poet Yuri Entin wrote the lyrics of Vodyanoy’s song (“Oh, my life is a tin!”) while lying in the bathroom.
+Apparently, as an artist, he needed an appropriate setting in order to imagine the train of thought of the one whose girlfriends are leeches and frogs.
+Or maybe it just happened that way.

 Entin, by his own admission, spent ten minutes writing the text.
-But the composer, Maxim Dunaevsky, had to tinker with the song - Entin constantly demanded that he remake the music.
-How true all this is, we do not know, but one way or another, and the song quickly became mega-popular.
-Like all cartoons.
+But the composer, Maxim Dunaevsky, had to tinker with the song - Entin constantly demanded that he redo the music.
+We don’t know how true all this is, but one way or another, the song quickly became mega-popular.
+Like the whole cartoon.

 It was assumed that there would be only one Baba Yaga in the cartoon.
-Antin even wrote lyrics for her:
+Entin even wrote a text for her:

 You know me so little